stardazed/stardazed/README.md

 Goals
 -----

-_"A small but powerful alternative to tools like Unity for 3D browser games"_
+_"A small but powerful alternative to tools like Unity for Desktop 3D browser games"_

 There is still quite a ways to go for this to become a reality, but I've already used the library succesfully for small projects.
 For the foreseeable future the library will require medium to high